particle-iot/docs/src/content/hardware/migration-guides/p2-photon-migration-guide.md

 - OneWire library requires high-speed GPIO support
 - Can use [DS2482](https://github.com/rickkas7/DS2482-RK) I2C to OneWire bridge instead

+#### DHT22 and DHT11 (temperature and humidity sensor)

+- Not compatible, requires high-speed GPIO support
+- Using an I2C temperature and humidity sensor like the SHT3x is recommended instead

 #### SHT1x (temperature and humidity sensor)

 - Not compatible, requires high-speed GPIO support